littlezaide/haggadah/haggadah.md

 ## A Madrigal of Numbers ##

-A Madrigal of Numbers

-The leader asks the questions.
-The whole company responds, each reading as fast as possible, in the effort to finish the answer first.
+**The leader asks the questions.
+The whole company responds, each reading as fast as possible, in the effort to finish the answer first.**

 Who knows One?